Pan Seared Lamb w/ Baba Ghanoush and Cauliflower Popcorn

 I have always had an interest in Middle Eastern food.
-It’s subtle use of spices, and unique array of produce makes for some seriously good eats.
+The subtle use of spices, and unique array of produce makes for some seriously good eats.
 In fact, during my years in Bangkok, I often found myself foregoing my usual spicy papaya salad for the restaurants of the small Middle Eastern district, where I could be found munching away on Biryanis and Shawarma wraps.

 Baba Ghanoush is a simple, eggplant based recipe from Israel and Lebanon.
 Traditionally the eggplant is charred over an open fire, but an oven broiler will easily achieve the same result!
-For this recipe I used Oro Bailen Reserva Familiar Arbequina oil from Spain for it’s wonderful lightness and fruity qualities, which perfectly compliments the flavor of the eggplant.
+For this recipe I used Oro Bailen Reserva Familiar Arbequina oil from Spain for its wonderful lightness and fruity qualities, which perfectly compliments the flavor of the eggplant.

 - 1 large eggplant

 - 3/4 c olive oil (try Oro Bailen Arbequina)

 - 3 T tahini (sesame seed butter)